Fine Arts Talent-Based Renewable Scholarships

 - Arts & Sciences Natural Sciences Area: Complete 12 hours from 2 or more areas areas with at least 8 hours in one area.
 Note: Courses from the Department of your major(s) will not count in this category.

 The GPA requirements for graduation with honor are: cum laude (with honor), 3.5 to 3.749; magna cum laude (with high honor), 3.75 to 3.899; and summa cum laude (with highest honor), 3.9 to 4.0.
 The Latin honors notation will appear on your diploma, transcript, and in the commencement program.
+Note: The commencement program honor notation for candidates is calculated based on your most recent accumulative GPA approximately five weeks prior to the semester closing date.
+After grades are recorded, the final honor is determined and will appear on your transcript and diploma.

 To be eligible for graduation with honor, you must complete a minimum of 30 hours of coursework with letter grades that affect your GPA in residence at Ohio University.
-Successful completion of a special honors program of study is noted in the Commencement program and on your diploma.
+Successful completion of a special honors program of study is noted in the commencement program and on your diploma.
 Graduation with honor does not apply to associate’s or graduate degrees.

 Effective Summer 2010-11 Ohio University’s probation policy will be changed as follows:

 At the close of the semester, the academic record of each enrolled undergraduate student (regardless of student enrollment status) will be reviewed to verify the accumulative GPA.
 At the time of the review, if you do not have the required 2.0 minimum accumulative GPA, you will be placed on academic probation.
 To be removed from probation, your accumulative GPA must reach at least a 2.0.

 Students with fewer than 135 credit hours earned: If you have fewer than 135 credit hours earned and are not removed from probation, you will be continued on probation or academically dismissed.
 To be continued on probation, you must have either 1) term semester GPA at least 2.0 or 2) accumulative GPA equal to or greater than the minimum GPA defined by your hours earned:

 |Total Hours Earned||Minimum Accumulative GPA to be Continued on Probation|